hasadna/open-pension-net-scraper/README.md

 For exmaple: `./envrun.sh python -m web-sources.gemelnet 101 2016 1`
 would write Jan 2016 portfolio of kupa 101 to `data/gemelnet-monthly-portfolios/101-2016-01.csv`.

+Pensianet allows dumping portfolios of all kranot in a single request:
+`./envrun.sh python -m web-sources.pensianet 2016 1` would write `data/pensianet/2016-01.csv`
+containing portfolios of all kranot for Jan 2016.

 ### Batch dump reports over a period

 run these on separate shells: